veronica-antunes/CorrLoc/README.md

 * outfile - if a name is provided it will generate a map with the grid and the stations
 * fontsize - fontsize for plot lables, default is 12
 * verbose - if True it will print messages to indicate the stage of the calculations.
 Default is True.
-* path - if a path is inserted it will generate the files in the path. default is None (it will generate the files in the current directory)
+* path - if a path is inserted it will generate the files in the path. default is None (the files are generated in the current directory)

 ```